History of the British Army postal service: 1914

-Throughout September and October the BEF received reinforcements from the UK and India.
-In anticipation of the arrival of Indian troops an APO was opened in Marseilles, Southern France.
+Throughout September and October the BEF received reinforcements from the United Kingdom and India.
+In anticipation of the arrival of Indian troops an APO was opened in Marseille, Southern France.

 After the success of the Allies at the battles of Marne and Aisne which thwarted the Germans' intentions to capture Paris, the BEF was redeployed north to the Ypres area and in its wake followed the formations FPOs.
 The upheaval to the postal lines of communication caused by the retreat and re-deployment highlighted the inadequacies of dependency on the supply system for the movement of mail therefore in November the APS obtained lorries to transport mail between the railheads and set in motion what was to become a very efficient cross-post service.

 King George V visited the BEF on 1 December 1914 and expressed satisfaction with the APS's performance.

 Although there was a lack of experience on which to base a traffic forecast for Christmas 1914 the APS prudently temporarily increased the staff by 600 and obtained use of a further 50 lorries, as well as, getting agreement that all available trains could be used for despatches to the front.
 In the event Christmas passed without major incident with the APS delivering two million letters and half a million parcels.

 On 28 December 1950, bags of mail were destroyed by fire when a returning supply train from II Corps was involved in a collision at Neilles Lès Bléquin, about 6 miles south of Saint-Omer, a considerable number of "Princess Mary's Gift Boxes" were destroyed in the incident.